inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 That is to say:

 1. Create a Thing with the data you want to write.
-2. Insert the Thing into a LitDataset.
+2. Insert the Thing into a SolidDataset.
-3. Send the LitDataset to a Pod.
+3. Send the SolidDataset to a Pod.

 Again, let's cover them one by one.